Sedimentation of 64 Particles#

 • The max iters is set to 1000.
 This is a lot more steps than how much it should take to solve the system.

-• The max krylov vectors is set to 1000.
+• The max krylov vectors is set to the same number as the maximum solver iterations.
 This is to ensure that we keep the full Arnoldi basis for each new iteration.
 From experience keeping a maximum of Krylov vector results in a faster resolution for this case than clearing the basis after a lower number of gmres iterations.

 • The relative residual is set to 1e-4.
 This is small enough, so we don’t under-resolve our matrix and do extra non-linear steps because of it, and at the same, it doesn’t require too many gmres iterations.